 Harris used to run the Pacific Whale Watch Association as executive director.
-Harris and other groups like the Friday Harbor-based Center for Whale Research say the proposed area off San Juan Island is no longer a feeding ground—and what little salmon are left in our region just aren’t there anymore.
+Harris and other groups like the Center for Whale Research say the proposed area off San Juan Island is no longer a feeding ground—and what little salmon are left in our region just aren’t there anymore.

-The Orca Citizens Relief Alliance and their partners say we need to act now.
+But the Orca Citizens Relief Alliance and their partners say we need to act now.
 Solving pollution and restoring populations could take decades, but this protection zone could be implemented right away.
 Harris disagrees, saying this is a complicated matter.

 "We have co-managers of the fisheries by law and those are the treaty tribes of Washington state—and they need to be on board for this and I’m not sure they are."